anders88/jsonbuddy/README.md

 0.6.0   | Buffixes.
 A little documentation.
 Make apis of JsonArray and JsonObject more simular.
 0.6.1   | ObjectStream from array.
 Parsing from InputStream reintroduced 0.7.0   | Using Number class to handle numbers.
 Supporting Optional.
-Minow tweaks
+Minow tweaks 0.7.1   | Bugfix to handle integers as floats and doubles

 # Licence

-Copyright © 2015 Anders Karlsen
+Copyright © 2015-2016 Anders Karlsen

 Distributed under the Apache License, Version 2.0  (http://www.apache.org/licenses/LICENSE-2.0)